Skip to content

 • --sealing 4000 - seals a block every four seconds (4000 milliseconds)

-• --ws-external - listen to all WebSocket interfaces
+• --rpc-external - listen to all HTTP and WebSocket interfaces

 To spin up a development node, which will pull the latest Docker image for Moonbeam, you can run the following command: